ksator/junos-automation-with-saltstack/README.md

 # SaltStack architecture:
 - salt master.
 - salt minions (agents)
-- salt proxies: enables master to control devices without minion.
-Examples include:
+- salt proxies (enables master to control devices without minion).
+Examples include
  - devices that could run a minion, but for whatver reasons, don't.
  - devices that cannot run a standard salt-minion
  - devices with limited CPU or memory